FairTest: K-12 education

 In 2009, FairTest created an annual award to acknowledge educational leaders who have strongly advocated for principles shared by FairTest.
 The award is named the "Deborah W. Meier Hero in Education Award."
 Recipients include Deborah Meier.
 Diane Ravitch, Jonathan Kozol, Michelle Fine, Karen Lewis (labor leader), Leon Botstein, Lani Guinier and Nancy Carlsson-Paige.

 University admissions

 SAT optional schools

-FairTest alleges that a standardized test (all students take the same test under the same conditions) such as the SAT or ACT "consistently under-predicts the performance of women, African-Americans, people whose first language isn't English and generally anyone who's not a good test-taker."
-Fairtest maintains a list of nearly 850 SAT optional schools.
+FairTest alleges that a standardized test (all students take the same test under the same conditions) such as the SAT or ACT "consistently under-predicts the performance of women, African-Americans, people whose first language isn't English and generally anyone who's not a good test-taker", as compared to the grades the students receive in class.
+As of 2024, about 80% of US colleges are SAT optional schools.